alex552/TodoListApp/README.md

 ### GET /todos/{id}
 - Retrieves the Todo item with the specified ID.
-- Returns a JSON object with the following fields:
-  - `id`: The unique identifier of the Todo item.
-  - `title`: The title of the Todo item.
-  - `completed`: A boolean indicating whether the Todo item is completed.
-  - `created_at`: The date and time when the Todo item was created.
-  - `updated_at`: The date and time when the Todo item was last updated

 ### PUT /todos/{id}
 - Updates the Todo item with the specified ID.